Skip to main content

 Living with Vision Loss

-If vision loss is permanent, rehabilitation can help maximize independence:
+If vision loss is permanent, rehabilitation can help preserve independence with work, reading, mobility, and daily activities:

 • Low vision aids-magnifiers, telescopes, large print